paoespinozarias/Mapping-OWLtoOAS/README.md

           type: string
           default: "American"
 ```
-In addition, imagine that the nationality property would have been defined as an `owl:ObjectProperty`, therefore the American Student's nationality property should have been described with a default value corresponding to the individual URI as follows:
+In addition, imagine that the nationality property would have been defined as an `owl:ObjectProperty` therefore the American Student's nationality property should have been described with a default value corresponding to the individual URI as follows:

 TTL
 ```ttl